hamzaumar8/tash/README.md

-# Solutions to Python - Everything is object
+# solution to tasks on 0x08.
+Python - More Classes and Objects